rajaathota72-fc/mongodb-connection/README.md

 # MongoDB Extension for Streamlit

-This is a Streamlit extension that provides a simple and convenient way to connect to a MongoDB database.
-The extension is built as an extension to `ExperimentalBaseConnection`, allowing you to establish a connection to your MongoDB instance and perform CRUD operations with ease.
+This repo consists of  Streamlit Mongodb connection  that provides a simple and convenient way to connect to a MongoDB database for streamlit apps.
+The connection is built as an extension to `ExperimentalBaseConnection`, allowing you to establish a connection to your MongoDB instance and perform CRUD operations with ease.

 ## Installation